Bachelor's Degree Requirements

 Students who are nearing graduation should meet with their academic advisor in their dean’s office to arrange for a graduation check about a year before their expected graduation.
 In general, deferred grades (IN, NR, PE) from a previous term of courses to be used toward degree requirements must be cleared by mid-semester of the student’s graduation term.

 Students must be enrolled at Auburn University in the term in which degree requirements are completed.
 The undergraduate student who is registered for no credit hours at Auburn University in the term of graduation will be registered for the UNDG 4900 Clearing Graduation course (administrative course – non-graded, no coursework).
 Enrollment in this course is due to the staff and/or the facilities of the university being used for graduation administrative work, the clearing of deferred grades, and/or when a student is completing graduation coursework requirements at an institution other than Auburn University.
 Graduate students should refer to the “Registration and Graduation Requirements” section under The Graduate School portion of this Bulletin.

 A graduation fee is payable to the Office of Student Financial Services at the beginning of the term of graduation.
 If a student is in default on any payment (tuition, medical clinic, parking, library, etc.) due to the university, the diploma and academic record (transcript) will not be issued until the matter is cleared.
 Students are responsible for notifying the Office of the Registrar when such matters are resolved in order to receive their diploma.

 Degrees are conferred each term.
-Commencement exercises are held after fall and spring semesters and summer term.
+Commencement exercises are held after fall, spring, and summer terms.
 Diplomas are mailed to the graduates after degrees are awarded, about 6 to 8 weeks after graduation.
 Transcripts are ordered online.